 Looking for church accounting software can be tough.
-If you’re looking for the cheapest option out there, then QuickBooks is probably on your radar.
-QuickBooks for churches may be one of the most popular accounting software out there, especially when it comes to creating your chart of accounts, but it comes with limitations and annoying work arounds.
+If you’re looking for the cheapest option out there, then QuickBooks® is probably on your radar.
+QuickBooks® for Churches may be one of the most popular accounting software options out there, especially when it comes to creating your chart of accounts.
+But it comes with limitations and annoying workarounds.

 Your Church Chart Of Accounts

-If you’re using QuickBooks, there may not be an easy way to set up your church’s chart of accounts.
+If you’re using QuickBooks®, there may not be an easy way to set up your church’s chart of accounts.
 Why?
-Because churches needs accounting software that can break down a chart of accounts into funds.
-Churches use fund accounting, and QuickBooks is a software built for businesses.
+Because both large and small churches need accounting software that can break down a chart of accounts into funds.
+Churches use fund accounting, and QuickBooks® is a software built for businesses.
 Businesses don’t use fund accounting.

 What Are Funds?

-A fund is money your organization receives that must be used for a specific purpose.
-Some of the most common examples are: mission funds, building funds, youth ministry funds, children ministry funds, or benevolence funds.
-Great church accounting software gives you the ability to not only create funds, but can also track the income, expenses, and running balances of those funds.
+A fund is money your church receives that must be used for a specific purpose.
+Some of the most common examples are: mission funds, building funds, youth ministry funds, children’s ministry funds, or benevolence funds.
+Great church accounting software gives you the ability to not only create funds, but also track the income, expenses, and running balances of those funds.

 The Problem With Business Software